 I had mentioned when we were hiking to the Emerald Pools that we had seen wild turkeys in the bottom of the canyon last time we were in Zion and hoped to seen them again.
 It was looking like I would be disappointed in this regard, but as we were just below the lodge, low and behold, there were 10 to 12 wild turkeys crossing the road.
 The bus slowed down to let them cross but there was not enough light to get any pictures and they headed into the bush pretty quickly.
 It was fantastic to be able to see these birds and they are no small Thanksgiving bird to boot.
 I would estimate that some of these birds weighed in over 30 pound.

 Once again were were getting back to camp at dark, but there was just enough light that we did not need the flashlights.
 It was now time for the capstone on this vacation.
-The much anticipated campfire over which we roasted hot dogs and prepared smore's.
-It was great to have a quick and relaxing meal.
-We did not need anything to big because we had had steak and potatoes for lunch.

 We went to bed that night realizing the we had only this one night left to enjoy our time away from home.
 Kerri-Ann also pointed out that this was the first time all trip that she had felt like she was not cold.
 I don't know if it was the campfire, or the warming spirit of the Sabbath that made her feel this way.
 For the rest of us the whole trip have seemed pretty comfortable.